ozzieg/justgage-package/README.md

 Checkout http://justgage.com for details, demos, current release and more.

 - Clone into packages directory in your meteor app folder.
-- run meteor add justgage-package
+- run meteor add ozzieg:justgage-package
 - Reference JustGage from your JS code in html